01 Feb Top 10 Digital Pianos Under $2000 – REVIEW | Feb 2023 Update!

 – The new Yamaha YDP-165 digital piano at $1799 internet price – Review | This newer 2023 model is upgraded from the previous model YDP-164 in one main way…it has a new piano sound engine/chip using physical modeling technology which offers a noticeably better, more natural piano sound, so that’s a good thing.
 The speaker system is the same as before, the 192-note polyphony technology is the same, the cabinet design is the same, the operation of the piano is the same, the GH3 key action and the other sounds and main features are the same as before.

 One of the things I did not like on the previous model was that the piano sound realism was more artificial without much as much dynamic tonal range and resonances and overall more artificial in its piano sound.

 Yamaha calls their newer sound chip the CFX sampling sound with Virtual Resonance modeling which means that the source for their new piano sound comes from Yamaha’s best acoustic grand piano called the CFX model and they use a modeling technology to enhance that sound with more natural resonances.
 Beyond the change is where the piano sound sample comes from, there are more organic elements in the new piano sound such as string resonance vibration technology which makes the piano sound more natural which provides more “musical colors” in tone than ever before.

-Yamaha did their homework, listened to people like us, and made the necessary changes in developing a much better piano sound, although the key action is still too heavy and can be uncomfortable to play for some people and can cause hand, wrist, and finger fatigue when playing for a while.
+Yamaha did their homework, listened to people like us, and made the necessary changes in developing a much better piano sound, although the key action is still much too heavy and can be uncomfortable to play for some people and can cause hand, wrist, and finger fatigue when playing for a while.